Dreamseer/fronteers-notes/2014/2014 10 10 - Day 2/1 - Nicholas Gallagher.md

 5. Ready-made, not tailor-made
 	* When faced with equally great stuff / tools, consistency is key
 6. Make skillful use of what is at hand
-7. Documentation & ownership over institutioal knowledge
+7. Documentation & ownership over institutional knowledge
-	* Shift away from concept of internal consusltant
+	* Shift away from concept of internal consultant
 	* Docbird

 > "If HP knew what HP knows, we would be 4 times more profitable"